 - Keep the cat out of the room when you clean.
 You don’t want the cat picking up the mice to play a game of hide-and-go-seek as you grab your bleach and gloves to clean up.

 - Wear rubber or plastic gloves before picking up the dead mouse and putting in a plastic bag.
-Tie the bag so no air can get out and place in a trash can in garage or outside for trash day.
+Tie the bag so no air can get out and place it in a trash can in the garage or outside for trash day.